hmcts/apim-tests/README.md

 ## Commands

-You can use the command `make test-policy` to trigger policies tests.
+You can use the command `make test` to trigger policies tests.

 Type `make help` to list the other available commands: